Profitable PTA and PTO Fundraising Ideas

 Discover the Best Ideas and Resources for PTO School Fundraising Initiatives

 Get Started with Easy Online and Virtual Fundraising Campaigns for your PTO

 PTA and PTO groups offer assistance to teachers and school staff members, raise funds for supplemental educational materials and experiences, support school and family social interaction, and provide a forum for sharing information on issues that impact children and youth.
-To accomplish these goals, fun PTO fundraising ideas are often needed.
+To accomplish these goals, fun PTO fundraising ideas are needed.

 School fundraising is a primary focus for PTA groups, though the California State PTA standards and others advise using the 3-to-1 Rule.
-That is that there should be at least three non-fundraising programs aimed at helping parents or children or advocating for school improvements, for every one fundraiser.
+That is, at least three non-fundraising programs should be aimed at helping children or advocating for school improvements for every fundraiser.

-DoJiggy is here to make your PTO fundraising easy with the best online and virtual fundraising platform for PTO fundraising groups.
+DoJiggy is here to make your PTO fundraising easy with the best online fundraising platform for school and PTO fundraising groups.